shubham-batra/PersonalWebsite/README.md

 This is my personal website.
 It is accessible at shubham.batra.github.io.
 I used the Skeleton framework for the quick loading design and good support for a one-page website.
 HTML and CSS are used extensively.
 There is some Javascript used for the navigation bar as Skeleton doesn't come with a native navigation bar.

 Current Known Issues:
-- Naviagtion bar is see-through and not properly centered
+- Naviagtion bar is see-through
-- Sections have margins that are too long
+- Sections have margins that are a bit too long
-- No version number on website

 -----Release Updates-----

-Version 0.8.1 (6/21/2021) (Latest)
+Version 0.8.5 (6/22/2021) (Latest)
 - Reorganized everything.
 Functional button.
 Cleaner color scheme.
 Updated Resume
+- Added to statistics and projects section some tables
+- Centered navigation bar
+- Added links to projects

 Version 0.6 (12/02/2020)
 - Centered the navigtion bar, made navigation bar transparent